 The SEN Team consists of:

-The School has a discrete provision called “Access to Mainstream” (A2M), for students in Year 11 who otherwise would need to attend a special school.
+The School has a discrete provision called “Access to Mainstream” (A2M), for students across a number of year groups who significantly struggle with accessing the lessons and curriculum.
 A2M has a Co-ordinator and designated Learning Support Assistants.
+Please see the document at the bottom of the page which summarises this in more detail.

 For further detailed SEN information please download the following: